harveynichols/cornerstone/README.md

 Stencil's Cornerstone theme is the building block for BigCommerce theme developers to get started quickly developing premium quality themes on the BigCommerce platform.

 ## Quickstart
-First, create a `.stencil` file at the **root** level which contains the BC token, port number, and store URL, following the example below.
+First, create a `config.stencil.json` file at the **root** level which contains the port number and store URL, following the example below.

 ```
 {
   "normalStoreUrl": "https://harveynichols-sb.mybigcommerce.com/",
-  "accessToken": "yourbcaccesstoken",
   "port": "3500",
   "customLayouts": {
     "brand": {},